filecoin-project/filecoin-docs/docs/store/lotus/store-data.md

 ## Importing data

-To locally import a file into lotus run:
+To locally import a regular file from your filesystem into lotus run:

 ```sh
 lotus client import ./your-example-file.txt